patkahnke/aai-video-share/modules/custom/proof_api/README.txt

 UX Overhaul: Coming
 Better page refreshes needed: For instance, when voting for a video, only the "vote tally" should be refreshed on the DOM
-    - This will be part of the jQuery functionality once its added
+    - This will be part of the jQuery functionality once its added Better error responses needed in a couple cases, such as not creating a video on a weekend.
+    - Most likely approach will be to use a modal so the user can stay on the same page.

 Author/Maintainer
 ======================